somerandomdude/Iconic/README.md

 ### Generating PNGs

 Iconic has two different JSX ExtendScripts for generating transparent PNGs.
-The scripts are run in Adobe Illustrator (Learn more here)[http://help.adobe.com/en_US/illustrator/cs/using/WS714a382cdf7d304e7e07d0100196cbc5f-62a3a.html].
+The scripts are run in Adobe Illustrator [Learn more here](http://help.adobe.com/en_US/illustrator/cs/using/WS714a382cdf7d304e7e07d0100196cbc5f-62a3a.html).
 To generate all icons at all sizes and colors, use _scripts/raster creation/SaveLayersAsPNG.jsx_ (this script will take a long time).
 To generate icons at a custom color and/or a subset of sizes use _scripts/raster creation/SaveLayersAsCustomPNG.jsx_

 ### Generating SVGs